5 Signs of Ageism in the Workplace

 Ageism in the Workplace

-How do I know if I’m being discriminated against at work?
+How do I know if I’m being discriminated against because of my age at work?
 Are there signs or scenarios to look out for?

 Ageism in the workplace is widespread but can often be tough to notice.
 Learn more about what ageism might look like and how to combat it!